-When the reported change is Then School attendance has decreased or ended The customer's statement is accepted.
-School attendance began or increased to a level that would allow the customer to qualify for: • Student Earned Income Exclusion; • An additional child allocation; or • MA as a Caretaker Relative.
+When the reported change is Then School attendance has decreased or ended The customer's statement is accepted. allow the customer to qualify for: Student Earned Income Exclusion; An additional child allocation; or MA as a Caretaker Relative.
 Proof includes Written statement from the school; Telephone contact with the school; Completed "Verification of School Attendance" form; or Other documents that provide student status information.